jesus-rod/jesus-rod/README.md

 <!--- 👯 I’m looking to collaborate
 - 🤔 I’m looking for help with -->

-- 🌱 I’m currently learning Algorithms, Systems Design
+- 🌱 I’m currently learning more Systems Design
-- 💬 Ask me about iOS Development, React, Typescript, Scala and AWS
+- 💬 Ask me about iOS, React, Typescript/Javascript and AWS
 - 📫 How to reach me: best through Twitter https://twitter.com/devpragmatico or  LinkedIn https://www.linkedin.com/in/jesus-rod/
 - ⚡ Fun fact: No fun here, get back to work